Raghav112233/bajaj_finserv_project/DEPLOYMENT.md

 1. **Build Error**: Check if all dependencies are in `package.json`
 2. **Route Not Found**: Ensure `vercel.json` is properly configured
 3. **Function Timeout**: API should respond quickly, no timeout issues expected
+4. **Authentication Required**: If you see authentication errors, disable deployment protection in Vercel dashboard

 ### Check Logs
 - Go to your Vercel dashboard
 - Click on your project
 - Check "Functions" tab for any errors

+### Disable Deployment Protection
+If your API shows authentication errors:
+1. Go to Vercel Dashboard → Your Project → Settings → General
+2. Scroll to "Deployment Protection" section
+3. Change from "Password Protection" to "No Protection"
+4. Save changes

 ## Your API Endpoint
 Once deployed, your API endpoint will be: